jpie726/hacking_fear_book/introduction_to_habit_loops.md

 The habit loop can be broken down into 3 parts:

 ###Cue:
-An external stimulus that acts as a trigger. <!--Three of the most common types of stimulious are visual, audible or haptic. -->
+An external stimulus that acts as a trigger.

 ###Routine:
 This is the exact sequence of actions that takes place once the brain has interputed the fore mentioned que.

 ###Reward:
-The brain's perceives result of the actions after they are taken. <!--This can be either positive or negative. -->
+The brain's perceives result of the actions after they are taken.

 ####Example 1: